tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 For the first time in my life, I no longer live with my parents, I found a farmhouse for rent out in the countryside close to my university, eerily cheap and now I suppose I know the reason.
 Today I stepped outside and I don’t know why?
 I was like pulled? like it was a pre-existing thought if you get what I mean?

-My new abode leads out into the woods and on the tree nearest my property was a single… tally.
+My new abode leads out into the woods and on the tree nearest my property were two… tallies.